 - a.
 An aggregate sample representing each stockpile used for the mix design.
 The total weight of material shall be approximately 150 lbs. - b.
 Eight one-quart cans of PG asphalt.
-The PG asphalt shall be the same grade specified on the Plans and from the supplier that will be used on the project. - When multiple grades of PG asphalt are specified, one grade may be supplied, but it must be the same grade used to develop the mix design. - c.
-Approximately 30 pounds of loose asphaltic concrete mix prepared at the optimum asphalt content recommended by the mix design. - d.
-The Contractor shall submit a mix design that contains the following elements: - (1) The percentage of aggregate passing each of the specified sieves.

-- (2) The percent asphalt cement to be added to the mixture.

-- (3) The target air voids will be 4%.

-- (4) The maximum specific gravity of the mixture obtained in the laboratory.

-- (5) The bulk specific gravity of the mixture obtained in the laboratory.

-- (6) The percent VMA of the mixture obtained in the laboratory.

-- (7) Calculated film thickness (microns).

-- (8) Calculated dust/asphalt ratio.
+The PG asphalt shall be the same grade specified on the plans and from the supplier that will be used on the project.

+When multiple grades of PG asphalt are specified, one grade may be supplied, but it must be the same grade used to develop the mix design.

+- c.
+Approximately 30 lbs of loose asphaltic concrete mix prepared at the optimum asphalt content recommended by the mix design. - d.
+The Contractor shall submit a mix design that contains the following elements: - 1.
+The percentage of aggregate passing each of the specified sieves. - 2.
+The percent asphalt cement to be added to the mixture. - 3.
+The target air voids will be 4%. - 4.
+The maximum specific gravity of the mixture obtained in the laboratory. - 5.
+The bulk specific gravity of the mixture obtained in the laboratory. - 6.
+The percent VMA of the mixture obtained in the laboratory. - 7.
+Calculated film thickness (microns). - 8.
+Calculated dust/asphalt ratio. - 9. %Gmm @ N{ini}. - 10. %Gmm @ N{max}. - e.
+If the mix contains RAP, submit a 50 pound sample of the milled material.
-- (9) %G{mm} @ N{ini.}

-- (10) %G{mm} @ N{max}.